PentesterArchive/Privilege-Escalation/Linux/Groups Privilege Escalation/logs.md

 # audit
 The Linux kernel logs a lot of things but by default it doesn't log TTY input.
 The audit log allows sysadmins to log this.
 If logging of TTY input is enabled, any input including passwords are stored hex-encoded inside /var/log/audit/audit.log .
 We can decode these values manually or use the aureport utility to query and retrieve records of TTY input.
 To learn more about PAM TTY see this page.
-Let's query all TTY logs.</br>
+</br>Let's query all TTY logs.</br>
 ![2](https://github.com/alejandro-pentest/Hacking-Web/assets/161533623/358d69b8-c2b2-4d55-83a2-b1d0b189cf6d)

 <img src="https://github.com/alejandro-pentest/Hacking-Web/assets/161533623/358d69b8-c2b2-4d55-83a2-b1d0b189cf6d" width="600">